 Jacob's ladder is a long-lived perennial.
 Give the plants a boost in early spring with a dose of balanced fertilizer, as the new growth is emerging.
 Feed them again once the faded flowers have been cut back.

 Divide mature Jacob's ladder plants every two to four years or they will start to die out in the center.
 They divide most easily and successfully in early spring.
 Carefully lift and separate the basal rosettes, replant, and water well.

 In general, Jacob's ladder requires minimal maintenance.
 Once the flowers finish blooming, cut the flower stalks back to the plant's base.
 You should get repeat blooms.
 If the foliage starts to look tattered, it too can be cut back and cleaned up.
 New growth will replace the trimmed foliage.

 Jacob's ladder blooms about the same time as many alliums, bleeding heart, and Brunnera, and the colors are very complementary.
 The delicate swaying branches of Jacob's ladder plants are a nice contrast to the more substantial leaves of Brunnera as well as hosta leaves that may still be unfurling as Jacob's ladder blooms.

 Look for these kinds of Jacob's ladder for your garden:

-- Polemonium Album: White flowering
+- Polemonium Album: White flowers

-- Polemonium Bambino Blue: Beautiful light blue flowers.
+- Polemonium Bambino Blue: Beautiful light blue flowers

 To start seed indoors, sow either two months before your last frost date to transplant in spring or sow in mid-summer to transplant in the fall.
-Seed takes up to a month to germinate and should be kept moist until then.
+The seeds take up to a month to germinate and should be kept moist until then.
 Transplant outdoors in spring, just before your last frost date, or in early to mid-fall.

-Pests and Diseases
+Common Pests and Diseases